Sp3rick/GroupHelp/README.md

     allow bot clone bot when user give a token add optionally an userbot (when active implement in tagResolver.js)

+-other things:

+    implement direct private settings with /*settings
+    allow to see perms calculation trough user perms, then roles by priority, then base group perms, going from left to right (or opposite) add something to allow a group admin to identify all users with additional bot perms ?add an automatic leveling system for admins? (maybe?) add photo preview-mode in MessageMaker.js
+    allow to warn only usersIds who exhist on telegram, it can be checked if applyng a restriction returns true add config to allow/disallow adding bot from non-admin users ?identify reply_parameters and add everytime allow_sending_without_reply?
+(GHBot.js)

 |

 known possible bugs:
 -sometimes db.chats.update in plugins may be not used at all because you can still edit the global object cause to reference, not using it may cause some issue. +if global reference get cleared too early code may try to access and inexistent variable

--if bot is expecting a message from an user it will take the reply from any chat the user write

--cleanHTML() may be not applyed in some text where it should, the function probably clean everything needed to clean for telegram api
+-cleanHTML() may be not applyed in some text where it should, and nothing assure that it's 100% able to clean everything needed for telegram api

--if get added a new permission and it's not added to every userPerms object in chat data this may cause incorrect result in sumUserPerms
+-if you add a new permission on userPerms object, every userPerms object should be updated adding that, otherwise this may cause incorrect result in sumUserPerms